-For this project, residents will be encouraged to create small memorial pouch (fits in the palm of the hand) using fabric from their loved ones or donated material.
+For this project, residents will be encouraged to create small memorial pouches (fits in the palm of the hand) using fabric from their loved ones or donated material.
 These fabric pouches will be gathered by the thousands to create a tapestry of memories to be displayed at Detroit’s TCF Center downtown.

-Throughout the summer of 2021, making stations will be set up at various community events, churches, day camps, shops and along the Dequindre Cut to give all residents across metro Detroit an opportunity to contribute to this collective memorial.
-The completed work will be unveiled on the City of Detroit’s official Covid Memorial Day - August 31st.
+Throughout the summer of 2021, making stations were set up at various community events, churches, day camps, shops and along the Dequindre Cut to give all residents across metro Detroit an opportunity to contribute to this collective memorial.
+The completed work was be unveiled on the City of Detroit’s official Covid Memorial Day - August 31st.
 Funding for this project is made possible by the generous support of the Ford Fund, TCF Bank, the City of Detroit, the Detroit Riverfront Conservancy, and Cranbrook Art Museum.

 Interested in helping?